Rohde House: Rohde family

 Strandgade 12 was sold off in 1702.
 It was listed as No. 31 in the new cadastre of 1756.
 It was at that time owned by wine merchant (vintapper) Rasmus Rohde.
 In 1781, it was passed to his son Mathias Rohde.
 He expanded the house with two extra floors in 1785 (some sources say 1794) and operated a tavern in the cellar.

 The property was home to 18 residents in two households at the 1787 census.
-Mathias Rode resided in the building with his wife Maria Catarina Kalder, their two daughters (aged eight and 11), a clerk, two wine merchant's apprentices, two maids and two caretakers.
+Mathias Rohde resided in the building with his wife Maria Catarina Kalder, their two daughters (aged eight and 11), a clerk, two wine merchant's apprentices, two maids and two caretakers.
 Giertrud Rode, Rohde's mother, resided in the building with her daughter Sissilia Margrete Rosted and nine-year-old granddaughter Giertrud Rosted, 12-year-old Mathilde Catarine Amorspil, 30-year-old Annette Dømene and two maids.